onthegomap/planetiler/README.md

 ## Use as a library

+Since Java 22, you can use Planetile as a library with a custom profile by running:

+`java -cp planetiler.jar Profile.java`.

+See [the examples](https://github.com/onthegomap/planetiler-examples) for more details.

 Planetiler can be used as a maven-style dependency in a Java project using the settings below:

 ### Maven